 Pads for Girls

-In South Sudan, girls do not attend school during their menstrual cycle.
-The Pads for Girls Initiative enables these girls to attend school every day, ensuring continuity of education and social participation.
+Girls in South Sudan do not attend school during their menstrual cycle.
+The Pads for Girls Initiative provides girls with handmade sanitary pads so they can attend school every day, ensuring continuity of education and social participation.

-The cotton, washable, and reusable pads were made by volunteers in Rochester and taken to Ajong Primary School by Linda Werts of Newark Rotary Club in 2013.
-Each girl received two pads enclosed in plastic baggies, along with an attractive cloth pouch the girls can carry to school.
-This simple pad was transformative as it ensured that girls could now receive their education on a daily basis.
+The cotton, washable, and reusable pads were originally made by volunteers in Rochester and taken to Ajong Primary School by Linda Werts of Newark Rotary Club in 2013.
+Each girl received two pads enclosed in plastic baggies, along with an attractive cloth pouch the girls carry to school.

-While at the school, Linda taught the women how to make the pads as she was shown in Rochester and took the pattern and fabric with her.
-Funds were collected in Rochesterand two treadle sewing machines were purchased for this project.
-The women are making pads and also skirts for the girls’ uniforms.
+While at the school, Linda taught the women how to make the pads.
+Funds were collected and two treadle sewing machines were purchased.
+The women are now making pads and also skirts for the girls’ uniforms.
 In time, more clothing items may be sewn and a cottage industry could develop.